 A portion of the ethanol consumed is eliminated from the body through the process of evaporation.
 Alcohol dissolved in the perspiration is transported through the skin and then evaporated into the surrounding air.
 A portion of the ingested alcohol diffuses into the breath and is then exhaled from the body.
-This exchange of alcohol from the blood to the breath occurs in the alveoli of the lungs (see Figure 5).
-The alveoli are minute tissue sacs in the lungs, which are richly supplied with blood from the heart.
+This exchange of alcohol from the blood to the breath occurs in the alveoli of the lungs (see Figure 1-5, Pg.
+24).
+The alveoli are minute tissue sacs in the lungs which are richly supplied with blood from the heart.
 The separation between the alveoli and the blood capillaries is permeable to certain vapors.
 This is where the exchange between oxygen and carbon dioxide takes place.
 By diffusion, a portion of the alcohol in the blood evaporates into the breath.
-Henry's Law can explain this exchange of alcohol from the blood to the breath.
+This exchange of alcohol from the blood to the breath can be explained by Henry-s Law.
 According to Henry's Law, the concentration of a volatile substance in the air above a fluid is proportional to the concentration of the volatile substance in the fluid, within certain limits of concentration.
 The temperature of breath emanating from the mouth is normally 34 degrees Celsius.
 At this temperature the breath-blood ratio of 2100:1 has been accepted for use in computing alcohol concentrations.

 This means that a breath test instrument is calibrated so that 2100 milliliters of alveolar breath, at 34 degrees Celsius, will have the same alcohol concentration as one milliliter of blood.
-This does not mean that all individuals have a breathblood ratio of exactly 2100:1.
-Recent studies have shown that the average breathblood ratio is about 2300:1.
+This does not mean that all individuals have a breath-blood ratio of exactly, 2100:1.
+Recent studies have shown that the average breath-blood ratio is about 2300:1.
 If a person's ratio is higher than 2100:1, the breath analysis will slightly underestimate the blood alcohol concentration.